 brand-neutral in their design.
 Without making any valuation of such regulation in this

 or other individual cases or the underlying purpose of restricting the rights of companies, the

 ICC wishes to clarify, however, that an intervention in the rights of the companies should be done on the

-basis of an approach such as in first hand can be achieved without intervention in the intellectual property
+basis of an approach such as can first be achieved without intervention in the intellectual property

 are necessary, proportionate and in what way the purpose can be achieved on the basis of taking measures

-that cause as little intervention in the intellectual property rights as possible.
+that cause as little intervention in intellectual property rights as possible.

 The ICC has the following advice and requests for decision makers:

 - Be clear about what the regulation should achieve, consider which measure is most effective and